reactive-python/reactpy/README.md

   <img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-purple.svg">
 </a>

-A package for building highly interactive user interfaces in pure Python inspred by [ReactJS](https://reactjs.org/).
+A package for building highly interactive user interfaces in pure Python inspired by [ReactJS](https://reactjs.org/).

 **Be sure to [read the Documentation](https://idom-docs.herokuapp.com)**